toolmantim/bananajour/Readme.md

 Bananajour - Local git publication and collaboration
 ====================================================

-Local git repository hosting with a sexy web interface and bonjour discovery.
-It's like a adhoc, local, network-aware github!
+Local git repository hosting with a sexy web interface and Bonjour discovery.
+It's like adhoc, local, network-aware githubs!

-Unlike gitjour the repositories you're serving are not your working git repositories, you can publish projects from any directory and it has a sexy web interface.
+Unlike Gitjour, the repositories you're serving are not your working git repositories.
+You can publish projects from any directory and each will be shown in the same hot web interface.

 Bananajour was developed by [Tim Lucas](http://toolmantim.com/).